ebi-gdp/docs/docs/tutorial-upload/web.md

 # Upload genomes with your web browser

-Uploading with your web browser is good if:
+Upload genomes with your web browser is good if:

 * You're uploading smaller datasets (less than tens of gigabytes)
 * You don't want to install a special application to transfer data